 Unless you've got superpowers, your stress probably doesn't produce much more than anxiety and tears.
-However, scientists developed a new organic material that can now turn stress into electricity.
-The team from Empa, the Swiss Federal Laboratories for Materials Science and Technology, created the thin new substance.
-It's a rubbery material that generates electricity dependant upon movement.
+However, in 2017 scientists developed an organic material that can turn stress into electricity.
+The team from Empa, the Swiss Federal Laboratories for Materials Science and Technology, created the substance.

-The rubbery material functions thanks to the piezoelectric effect -- a concept on how movement can generate electricity.
+The thin rubbery material functions thanks to the piezoelectric effect - a process by which movement can generate electricity.

-The rubber consists of a composite material made of polar nanoparticles and an elastomer.
-The team used silicone in its prototype.
-The material was made in large part to Yee Song Ko, a PhD student at Empa.
+The rubber substance consists of a composite material made of polar nanoparticles and an elastomer.
+The team used silicone in the prototype.
+The material was made in large part by Yee Song Ko, a Ph.D. student at Empa.
 He shaped the composite materials and the elastomer before connecting them.
 Song Ko needed to make an internal polarization using a strong electrical field.
 The team heated the film until the nanoparticles transition from a solid, glassy state into a rubbery and slightly viscous one.
 This allowed the researchers to manipulate the polarity and thus electrical field.
 Then, researchers 'solidified' the orientation of the field by cooling the film to room temperature.

 One of the most exciting uses of this technology could be in the advancement of soft robotics and allowing robots to "feel" their surroundings.
 The material would be able to send impulses to the device for it to be "understood" by a robotic system.